 In addition, the online brokerage industry exhibits massive opportunities which may attract major internet companies to enter the market by adopting a similar business model, which may significantly affect our market share and sales volume.
+The release of version 1.1 of the certificate policy for mutual recognition of electronic signature certificates on September 30, 2018 may further intensify such competition.
 Major international brokerage companies that have large retail online brokerage businesses as well as online brokerage units of commercial banks may take advantage of their established resources and satisfy applicable regulatory requirements through acquisitions and organic development.